 How Animal Abuse Is Part of Domestic Violence

 - Domestic violence can occur anywhere; it crosses all races, all cultures and all socioeconomic backgrounds.
-In 2014, Georgia had 117 confirmed homicides resulting from domestic violence.
-Georgia ranks 17th in the nation for its rate of men killing women, and 1st in the nation for teen dating violence.
+In 2016, Georgia had 121 confirmed homicides resulting from domestic violence (firearms were the cause of death in 71% of those homicides).
+Georgia ranks 8th in the nation for its rate of men killing women, and 1st in the nation for teen dating violence.

 - Most U.S. households have pets, and pets are often considered part of the family.
 Recognizing the bonds between victims and their pets, many batterers threaten, harm, and even kill pets in the home in order to control, intimidate, and retaliate against their victims.

 - Up to 71% of victims entering domestic violence shelters report that their abusers threatened, injured, or killed the family pets.
 Research indicates that pet abuse may be a red flag for increased severity of domestic violence and more controlling behavior by the abuser.

 - According to the National Coalition Against Domestic Violence’s directory of domestic violence programs, fewer than 1 in 8 domestic violence shelters is able to accommodate victims’ pets.

 - Abusers often threaten to harm pets if a victim flees.
 Threats toward a pet have also been used as effective ways to silence children from reporting sexual abuse.

 - As many as half of all victims of domestic violence entering shelters report that they delayed seeking safety from an abusive situation because of concerns about what would happen to their pets.

 - Victims who leave pets behind have been known to leave domestic violence shelters and return to the residence in order to attempt to reclaim or care for the pets.